strategy-coach/expectations-outcomes-hub-theme-jan-2025/src/content/documentation/presentations/restricted-presentation.md

 To view restricted slides, please log in.

+This Feature allows users to create slide-based presentations directly within the theme.

+Slide content is managed in **src/pages/presentation.astro**.
+Each `<section>` inside the file corresponds to a separate slide.

 ## Slide-Specific Authentication

 You can configure authentication for specific slides in the `theme.config.ts` file.